Last updated: 14th April 2014

 If you are able to, go for a walk and concentrate on your surroundings as you go.
 Let your eyes wander and make a mental note of what you see.
 If it’s sunny, how does the sun feel on your face?
 What noises can you hear?
 Focus on your movement as each foot lifts off the ground.
 Being present in the moment can distract you from the thoughts you may have that cause anxiety.
 This has got to be the best tip on how to calm anxiety that I picked up from my psychologist!

 - Force yourself to laugh

 I know..
 Laughing is the last thing that you feel like doing, but trust me.
 Think about something you find funny.
 For instance, during my own times of feeling anxious or when I felt a panic attack about to come on, I would imagine myself in the exact same situation, be it on a bus or at home washing dishes, except..
 I was a banana.
-Of course I then start laughing and the feeling of ‘impending doom’ slips away.
+Yep – a banana with arms, legs and big googly eyes!
+Of course I would then start laughing and the feeling of ‘impending doom’ slips away.

 - Call a friend